Introduction to dMRI data#

 Diffusion that exhibits directionality in the same direction as the gradient results in a loss of signal.
 As we can see, diffusion-weighted images consistently drop almost all signal in voxels filled with cerebrospinal fluid because there, water diffusion is free (isotropic) regardless of the direction that is being measured.

-We can also see that the images at index=10 and index=100 have different gradient strength (”b-value”).
+We can also see that the images at indexes 10 and 100 have different gradient strength (”b-value”).
 The higher the magnitude of the gradient, the more diffusion that is allowed to occur, indicated by the overall decrease in signal intensity.
 Stronger gradients yield diffusion maps with substantially lower SNR (signal-to-noise ratio), as well as larger distortions derived from the so-called “Eddy-currents”.

 Visualizing the gradient information#